 People’s appearances are often full of strange juxtapositions and contrasts.
 The man with the big, ruddy face might have small, delicate hands.
 One way to describe characters’ eyes effectively is to use them to create contrast.
 For example, a character who has a nervous temperament could have an intense, penetrating stare that one wouldn’t expect, given their nervous or avoidant behaviour.
 Or they might avoid eye contact altogether which can also be incongruous.

 3. Use eye description to support story development

 One reason descriptions of novel characters’ eyes sometimes reads as cliché is because authors describe eyes apropos of nothing.
-‘She smiled and looked across at him with her grey-green eyes’ reads a little awkwardly because the character’s eye colour is not particularly relevant.
+‘She smiled and looked across at him with her emerald green eyes’ reads a little awkwardly because the character’s eye color is not particularly relevant.
 Drawing attention to it almost detracts from the key action here – the momentary connection between two characters.

 However, you can use eye description effectively at key points of character development.
 For example, if a character witnesses a horrific scene, their eyes might seem vacant or otherwise haunted to passersby.
 In Dostoevsky’s Crime and Punishment, when the protagonist Raskolnikov comes to see an elderly pawnbroker at an unusual time, unarranged, Dostoevksy describes the pawnbroker’s eyes to reflect the changed conditions of their interaction and the woman’s awareness of this:

 ‘The door was as before opened a tiny crack, and again two sharp and suspicious eyes stared at him out of the darkness.’
 (Crime and Punishment, Chapter 7)

 You could also use a character’s poor vision or a visual impairment as a plot point: perhaps because your character, the witness, has poor vision, it’s not clear if they were able to see the murderer properly.